Human-Centered Supervision for Sentiment Analysis in Telugu: A Systematic Inquiry Beyond Accuracy: Annotation Process

 \subsection{Finalizing the Label}

-To finalize the sentiment label for each sentence, we begin by discarding annotations where the primary and secondary sentiments are direct contradictions—specifically, cases where the primary label is \textit{positive}, and the secondary is \textit{negative}, or vice versa (we denote this as `<+,-> pair').
+To finalize the sentiment label for each sentence, we begin by discarding annotations where the primary and secondary sentiments are direct contradictions--specifically, cases where the primary label is \textit{positive}, and the secondary is \textit{negative}, or vice versa (we denote this as `<+,-> pair').
 Such contradictions may indicate either annotator inconsistency or that the sentence was noisy or ambiguous to them, and including these could compromise label quality.
 Following this filtering step, we apply a majority voting scheme over the primary sentiment labels provided by all annotators.
 If a clear majority emerges from that, we assign that label as the final one.
-In cases where there is no majority—such as when annotators choose all three different labels (positive, negative, and neutral)—we then incorporate the available secondary labels and re-run the majority vote.
-However, we discovered that although secondary sentiments help resolve ties, the final label is not \textit{worthy} if we don't have enough corresponding rationale—thus, we didn't micromanage from this tiny split containing $<2\%$ sentences for our final dataset\footnote{Interesting, from this split, ~65 sentences had tied labels and were deemed ambiguous by the authors.}.
+In cases where there is no majority, i.e., when annotators choose all three different labels (positive, negative, and neutral), we then incorporate the available secondary labels and re-run the majority vote.
+However, in such cases, we discovered that although secondary sentiments help resolve the \textit{no majority} problem, the final label still could be confusing.
+Since such cases were rare in our dataset, we did not perform additional manual intervention and discarded the small split containing $\le 3.2\%$ of the sentences from the final dataset.

-Out of 23,661 total valid and annotated sentences, 21,018 had only primary annotations from all annotators, of which 20,313 had a clear majority winner and were retained.
-The remaining 2,643 sentences included at least one annotation with both a primary and secondary label; after removing 61 due to a technical glitch, 2,582 remained.
-From these, annotations with <+, -> pairs were removed where present, and majority voting over the priority labels yielded 2,272 sentences.
-This resulted in a corpus of 22,585 sentences.
-Finally, Telugu-speaking authors manually inspected the entire annotated dataset and, at their discretion, removed an additional 80 malformed or duplicate sentences, leading to a final total of 22,505.
-Overall, we retained over 96.5\% of high-quality sentences with the final label from the set of valid sentences.
+Out of 22,225 total valid and annotated sentences, 19,755 had only primary annotations from all annotators, of which 19,087 had a clear majority winner and were retained.
+The remaining 2,470 sentences included at least one annotation with both a primary and secondary label; after removing 58 due to a technical glitch, 2,412 remained.
+From these, annotations with <+, -> pairs were removed where present, and majority voting over the priority labels yielded 2,115 sentences.
+This resulted in a corpus of 21,202 sentences.
+Finally, Telugu-speaking authors manually inspected the entire annotated dataset and, at their discretion, removed an additional 83 malformed or duplicate sentences, leading to a final total of 21,119.
+Overall, we retained over 95\% of high-quality sentences with the final label from the set of valid sentences.
+Lastly, with input from a senior Telugu-speaking co-author and using the off-the-shelf \href{https://huggingface.co/ai4bharat/IndicNER}{IndicNER} model, we performed named entity recognition and did not identify any offensive sentences to the best of our understanding.